rajashtani/chicAssistant/README.md

 ## TL;DR

-The demo app uses
-* Huggingface Word embedding(s)
-* Langchain
-* Chroma DB Vector Database
-* Open Source LLM Models from GPT4ALL
-  * LLama
-  * GPT-J
-  * MPT
-* Streamlit
-* default run is set for mac m2 pro and non GPU mac m/cs (look for device variable in python scripts)
+Default run is set for mac m2 pro and non GPU mac m/cs (look for device variable in python scripts)

 ***Prerequisites***
 + PyTorch